 In 2014, there were 26,000 confirmed cases of Lyme Disease in the US, with an additional 6,000 cases that are probable but unconfirmed.
 The CDC estimates that over 300,000 people are diagnosed with Lyme Disease in the US every year.
 That’s 1.5 times the number of women diagnosed with breast cancer, six times that number of people diagnosed with HIV/AIDS, and more than nine times the number of people facing Zika virus.

-People who are suffering with a debilitating illness need kindness and compassion.
-If you’ve been there you know what I’m talking about.
+People who are suffering from a debilitating illness need kindness and compassion.
+If you’ve been there, you know what I’m talking about.

 However, hundreds of thousands of Americans are diagnosed with Lyme each year.
 The painful truth is that way too many of these people are diagnosed months or years later, giving the Lyme bacteria, borreliosis burgdorferi, time to wreak havoc on a body.

-But, it really doesn’t matter (to me) what you call it.
+But, it doesn’t matter what you call it.
 I’m not saying it’s not important, but just that we need to focus more on the people who are suffering.

 “Is Chronic Lyme Disease Real Or Not?”